Project Management

 Pricing

 All plans include unlimited projects.
-Pricing is per company, not per user—value for growing teams.
+Pricing is per company, not per user—excellent value for growing teams.

 Who Uses Contractor Foreman?

-General contractors manage residential and commercial projects with subcontractor coordination, scheduling, and documentation.
+Manage residential and commercial projects with subcontractor coordination, scheduling, and documentation.
 The platform scales from single-person operations to crews of 50+.
+Handle multiple concurrent projects efficiently.

-Specialty contractors—electricians, plumbers, HVAC technicians—track jobs, estimate work, and invoice customers.
+Electricians, plumbers, HVAC technicians track jobs, estimate work, and invoice customers.
 Trade-specific needs like service calls fit alongside larger project management.

-Remodelers and home improvement contractors handle the unique challenges of renovation work: existing condition documentation, change order management, and customer communication.
+Handle the unique challenges of renovation work: existing condition documentation, change order management, and customer communication throughout projects.

 Integrations